 Packet Filtering Firewall

 A packet filtering firewall is a low-cost firewall option best suited for small or budget-constrained businesses as it provides security on a fundamental level against known threats.
-This option is also good for businesses who want to use filtering as a layered defense and dodge harmful traffic.
+This option is also good for businesses that want to use filtering as a layered defense and dodge harmful traffic.
 Packet filtering firewalls operate at the network layer and check the following data packet elements to determine whether to pass them or discard them:

 This type of firewall monitors each packet independently without any track of the established connection or the information on whether the packet has passed through the connection previously.
 This is what makes these firewalls limited and essential.
 Check out the table below to see their pros and cons: